Hino South Africa (SA) has upgraded its 300-Series medium truck range, while adding some new features and realigning the model mix.

 The crew cabs have proved especially popular with construction companies and municipalities.

-The big news for 2021 is that a six-speed fully automatic transmission is now available across the 300-Series range, whereas it was previously only available on certain models, following limited introduction in 2015.
+The big news for 2021 is that a six-speed, fully automatic transmission is now available across the 300-Series range, whereas previously it was only available on certain models, following limited introduction in 2015.

 This option of an automated transmission is now extended to the 714 Crew Cab, 916 LWB and 916 Crew Cab models.

 Manual gearboxes are still available, with some models making use of a six-speed unit, while others retain the five-speed unit (with revised and optimised ratios).

 Another improvement on models using the manual transmission is the fitment of hill-assist to stop the truck from rolling backwards when pulling off on an incline.

 The fuel tank size for the 916 models has also been expanded from 100 ℓ, to 150 ℓ.

 Externally, the Japanese truck maker has added daytime running lights and revised front grille panels on all the 300-Series models, while narrow cab models sport new headlamps and changes to the front bumper.